PX4/PX4-user_guide/en/dev_setup/dev_env_linux_ubuntu.md

    - You can use the `--no-nuttx` and `--no-sim-tools` options to omit the NuttX and/or simulation tools.
 1. Restart the computer on completion.

-:::note
+:::details Additional notes
-These are additional "for your information" notes:
+These notes are provided "for information only":
 - The script installs Gazebo Classic 9 on Ubuntu 18.04 and otherwise Gazebo Classic 11.
 - You can verify the NuttX installation by confirming the gcc version as shown:
   ```bash